elastic/kibana/x-pack/plugins/fleet/README.md

 Ensure you provide the `-p 8220:8220` port mapping to map the Fleet Server container's port `8220` to your local machine's port `8220` in order for Fleet to communicate with Fleet Server.

-For the latest version, use `8.8.0-SNAPSHOT`.
-Otherwise, you can explore the available versions at https://www.docker.elastic.co/r/beats/elastic-agent.
+Explore the available versions at https://www.docker.elastic.co/r/beats/elastic-agent.
+Only released versions are shown by default: tick the `Include snapshots` checkbox to see the latest version, e.g. `8.8.0-SNAPSHOT`.

 Once the Fleet Server container is running, you should be able to treat it as if it were a local process running on `https://localhost:8220` when configuring Fleet via the UI.
 You can then run `elastic-agent` on your local machine directly for testing purposes, or with Docker (recommended) see next section.